railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_traceability.rst

    *History of Stock Movements*

 Each stock move is in a given state.
-The different possible states are:
+The various states are:

 * ``Draft`` : the move so far has no effect in the system.
 The transaction has not yet been confirmed,